Thursday, January 2, 2014

 I was right to read it.

-It deals with a tragedy so unthinkable that you want to duck, except that the author couldn't, and has written a book that allows you to glimpse what she's survived without feeling the need to flee.
+It deals with a tragedy so unthinkable that you want to duck, except that the author couldn't, and has written a book that allows you to glimpse what she's survived without your feeling the need to flee.

 That's as much as most of us think we can take.
 Maybe, the author implicitly tells us, we're made of sterner stuff.